 The newsroom concept is a U.S. achievement of the 1990s.
 The daily newspaper “The Philadelphia Inquirer” is said to have set up the first modern newsroom in 1994.
 Following this successful example, more and more editorial offices of newspapers developed and implemented their own newsroom concept.
 Since then, more and more newsrooms have abandoned the previously common practice of strictly separating individual departments in their day-to-day editorial work.
 A major driver of this change is the advancing digitization and the associated demand to utilize content multiple times in order to increase the efficiency and cost-effectiveness of content distribution.
 This is accompanied by a revolutionary change in the way many editorial teams work: away from thinking and acting in terms of departments and specialist responsibilities, and toward a cross-media focus on topics and their collaborative preparation.

-This means in daily practice: While in analog times there were isolated and independently operating editorial teams for the classic publication channels print, radio and television, today it is about delivering stories tailored to the target group and channel, e.g. as an article, video, audio report or infographic, at the appropriate touchpoint – from printed newspapers and magazines to websites, news portals and social media.
-As a result, a newsroom concept no longer focuses on the distribution channel, but on the editorial content itself.
-This story-centric news production is a fundamental paradigm shift.
+In practice, this means that while in analogue times there were organizationally separate and independently operating editorial teams for the classic publication channels of print, radio and television, today it’s all about delivering target group-specific content, for example as articles, videos, audio contributions or infographics, at the appropriate touchpoint – from printed newspapers and magazines to websites, news portals and social media.
+This means that in a newsroom concept, the focus is no longer on the distribution channel, but on the editorial content itself.
+A fundamental paradigm shift.

 Multimedia Newsroom - Status quo in newsrooms and companies